A brief introduction to this increasingly essential category of education technology.

 Many types of people and organizations can benefit from these detectors.
 The education field predominantly uses these types of systems due to the nature of their work.
 This helps them to prevent student plagiarism and unfair grading.
 Businesses and other institutions also use these to be sure that they are not publishing plagiarized content.
 Individuals can also use them to make sure that content that they create is not too similar to other works.

 There are many plagiarism tools on the Internet.
-Here is a listing of seven detectors and a brief synopsis of each one to give you an idea of what is available.
+Here is a listing of several detectors and a brief synopsis of each one to give you an idea of what is available.

 2. iThenticate. (ithenitcate.com) is Plagiarism.org's solution for scholarly publishing, and claims “the world's largest scholarly comparison database”.
 This paid service compares submitted documents against its database of current and archived web pages, research articles, and content from scholarly journals.
 They have separate pricing options for authors and researchers (starting at $50 for one submission with up to 5 revisions) and organizations.